 Liza Mundy is a senior fellow at New America, and the former director of the organization’s Breadwinning and Caregiving program.
-She is currently working on a book about female code breakers during World War II.
+She is the author of Code Girls: The Untold Story of the American Women Code Breakers of World War II.

-Liza has an AB from Princeton University and an MA in English literature from the University of Virginia.
-She lives in Arlington, Virginia, with her husband and two children.
+Mundy has an AB from Princeton University and an MA in English literature from the University of Virginia.
+She lives in Arlington, Va., with her husband and two children.
 At various points she has worked full-time, part-time, all-night, at home, in the office, remotely, in person, on trains, in the car, alone, with other people, in dangerous places, under duress, and while simultaneously making dinner.